ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

 `lambda`.
 Similarly to the fluid, one can provide the Peclet number, `Pe`, as an alternative.
 In this case, `cp` is set to 1 and `lambda` to the inverse of `Pe`.

+As for the fluid, turbulence modelling is enabled by setting the `nut_field` to the name matching that set for the simulation component with the LES model.
+Additionally, the turbulent Prandtl number, `Pr_t` should be set.
+The eddy viscosity values will be divided by it to produce eddy diffusivity.

 The boundary conditions for the scalar are specified through the `boundary_types` keyword.
 It is possible to directly specify a uniform value for a Dirichlet boundary.